 Cami arrived in River’s End with a past that no one knew much about.
 Seeking acceptance in a place that she’s never fully acclimated to, Cami acts out in ways that aren’t always appropriate, predictable or accepted.
 Not even by Charlie.
 Yet, she is fiercely loyal to the only home and family she’s ever had, even as she fails to live up to the pressures of what her loved ones expect from her.
 She knows what she wants in her future and that knowledge leads her into making one of the biggest mistakes of her entire life.
 One which changes the destiny of what forever means to all of them.

 Now, Charlie struggles with how to deal with what Cami has done.
 What possible destiny awaits him?
 A small town love and a small town life?
 Or the whole world at large?
 Either path holds things he’s never dreamed of, but the problem is, to have one he has to give up the other.
-What does his destiny hold?
+Where does his destiny belong?
 And how will he know if he’s chosen the right path to lead him there?

 Brianna Starr is incensed the first time she meets Blain Alexander, and he doesn’t get much more likeable the longer she knows him.
 Thinking he is superior, he dares to challenge her.
 All Brianna sees in Blain is a grunt worker who takes care of rescue horses on the Rydell River Ranch.
 A place where Brianna now lives because of her mother’s marriage into the Rydell family.
 It is also a place she will never make her permanent home.